 Peroneal Tendonitis exercises

-Stretching the calf muscles and peroneal muscles is important.
+Stretching the calf muscles (play video) and peroneal muscles is important.
 Tight peroneal muscles will increase the friction between the peroneal tendon and the bone.
 Gently stretching the muscles over time will reduce the tension in the tendon.
-This is especially important as what some athletes may find is simply resting alone will result in the pain and inflammation going away but if tight peroneal muscles is the original cause of injury then as soon as training begins again then the injury may return.
+This is especially important, as what some athletes may find is simply resting alone will result in the pain and inflammation going away, but if tight peroneal muscles are the original cause of injury, then as soon as training begins again the injury may return.